Functions of Management

 Planning is future-oriented and determines an organization’s direction.
 It is a rational and systematic way of making decisions today that will affect the future of the company.
 It is a kind of organized foresight as well as corrective hindsight.
 It involves predicting of the future as well as attempting to control the events.
 It involves the ability to foresee the effects of current actions in the long run in the future.

 “Planning is the continuous process of making present entrepreneurial decisions systematically and with best possible knowledge of their futurity, organizing systematically the efforts needed to carry out these decisions and measuring the results of these decisions against the expectations through organized and systematic feedback”.

 An effective planning program incorporates the effect of both external as well as internal factors.
 The external factors are shortages of resources; both capital and material, general economic trend as far as interest rates and inflation are concerned, dynamic technological advancements, increased governmental regulation regarding community interests, unstable international political environments, etc.

-The internal factors that affect planning are limited growth opportunities due to saturation requiring diversification, changing patterns of work force, more complex organizational structures, decentralization etc
+The internal factors that affect planning are limited growth opportunities due to saturation requiring diversification, changing patterns of the workforce, more complex organizational structures, decentralization, etc

 relates to the other part in a united and coherent manner so as to attain the prescribed objectives.